NJ Judge Rules In Favor Of P.I. Surveillance Techniques

 Ruling Proves To Be Strong Statement For Private Investigators

-Is it okay for people to use real-time tracker systems or GPS devices such as the GPS Tracking Key, which are designed to monitor a potential cheater?
+Is it okay for people to use real-time tracker systems to monitor a potential cheater?

 Was this cop who sued simply upset because he got busted cheating?